The Best Car Insurance in Vermont for 2022

 No discount for insuring multiple cars

 Individuals with clean driving records — no tickets or accidents in the last few years — can pay discounted premiums with Allstate.
-Insurance bundling of your home/condo insurance or renter's insurance with your Allstate insurance can also qualify you for further discounts.
+Bundling your home/condo or renters insurance with your Allstate insurance can qualify you for further discounts.

-Customers who opt for paperless billing can save money on premiums through Allstate's eSmart program.
+Customers who opt for paperless billing can save money through Allstate's eSmart program.
 Furthermore, drivers who have paid their premiums responsibly in the last year may receive additional discounts.
+The company offers discounts if you have certain vehicle safety features like airbags or an anti-lock brake system (ABS).

 MoneyGeek’s Pick: Allstate